London Eye

 About

-How long does it take to go around the London Eye?
+How long does the London Eye take to go around?

 A leisurely rotation in one of the 32 high-tech glass pods takes approximately 30 minutes and gives you an ever-changing perspective of London.
 If you can’t wait to get up in the sky you can skip the queues with a fast-track entry ticket.